 This course provides the BSN pre-licensure student with the final introduction to pharmacological concepts.
 The nurse's role in the safe administration of medications is the primary focus of the course.
 Drug therapy with an emphasis on nursing assessment, nursing implications and patient education is explored.
 The role of the nurse in light of ethical and legal issues and the influence of culture and age are examined.
 Drugs are studied in broad classifications using prototypes and the nursing process.
-Pre-requisites: NUR 411, NUR 402, NUR 435.
+Prerequisites: NUR 411, NUR 402, NUR 435.
 Co-requisites: NUR 403, NUR 445

-Population Health Concepts III
+Population Health Concepts III 5 HOURS (3-0.27-1.73) FA, SP

-5 HOURS (3 credit hours lecture, 2 credit hours clinical) FA